microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/filestoragecontainer-post-filestoragecontainers.md

 Create a new [fileStorageContainer](../resources/filestoragecontainer.md) object.

-For Delegated calls, the calling user will be set as the owner (for tenant-owned contaienrs in Enterprise space) and the principalOwner (for user-owned containers in Consumer space) of the container.
+For Delegated calls, the calling user will be set as the owner of the container.
 Respective container type identified by containerTypeId must be enabled in the tenant and the calling application must have permission to create containers of that type.

 ## Permissions
 One of the following permissions is required to call this API.
 To learn more, including how to choose permissions, see [Permissions](/graph/permissions-reference).